• Skip to primary navigation

 • (2) 3 inch wide by 30 inch long strips for binding.
 For this bag size, I attached these as you would a regular quilt binding.
 You can do this or cut down to size to do the other way I suggested for the larger tote basket.

-Cutting Instructions for fabric basket tote (small)
+Cutting Instructions for SMALL fabric basket

 • Fold fabric in half lengthwise and place your pattern piece on as indicated for the large bag.